demonye/MassProxy/README.md

 MassProxy
 =========

-A Simple Proxy Server to maintain massive connections esitablished between clients and servers
+A Simple Proxy Server to maintain massive connections established between clients and servers

 Introduction
 ------------